 As I often mention in my posts I tend to rely on the simple formula message + data + display to inform my own process of crafting a visualisation and also to judge the success of other designs.
 It must have a clear message and motivation for being created, it needs to be accompanied by accurate, complete and relevant data, and then packaged and presented with effective design and appropriate display choices.

-As I grow increasingly aware of the hidden challenges and significant restraints designers face when executing these projects I have now evolved this formula slightly to include the factor of context – a hugely influential factor on the other components in this formula.
+As I grow increasingly aware of the hidden challenges and significant constraints designers face when executing these projects I have now evolved this formula slightly to include the factor of context – a hugely influential factor on the other components in this formula.
 To be clear, context is not referring to the message or motivation behind the piece, but the restrictions that exist around the project that largely effect the options available to the designer, whether this is time, physical space, necessary format or practical necessity.
 Going back to optimisation, this is, crudely, about making something as good as it can be.
 Often as judges of people’s output we find it easy to criticise without appreciating the limitations inherent in a project’s context nor arriving at a better alternative suggestion.

 This is the environment which I feel is particularly prevalent with the discussions that have engulfed the streamgraph.
 Yet, reading about the background of the developments presented above reveals a very careful, sensitive, delicate, thorough and deliberate journey through the optimisation challenge created by attempting to effectively display such large datasets.
-Moreover, the designers have clearly got a healthy respect for the dual demands of legibility and visual appeal and an acute awarness of the potential shortcomings that may still exist.
+Moreover, the designers have clearly got a healthy respect for the dual demands of legibility and visual appeal and an acute awareness of the potential shortcomings that may still exist.

 So what do I think?
 Up until researching this post I was tending towards the view that streamgraphs were very elegant visual constructions that didn’t work particularly effectively as a means of communicating data.

 My better informed view is that a streamgraph is a fantastic solution to displaying large data sets to a mass audience (as per the objective introduced in the Byron & Wattenberg paper).
-They are, however, at their best when existing as an interactive exploratory tool enabling users to take a journey along the flow of patterns, following their curiousities, forming and testing hypotheses as they learn about the data.
+They are, however, at their best when existing as an interactive exploratory tool enabling users to take a journey along the flow of patterns, following their curiosities, forming and testing hypotheses as they learn about the data.
 Techniques such as sorting, filtering, brushing, selecting, panning/zooming, constructing/deconstructing and hiding/showing graphical apparatus supports thorough exploration of the data on both a macro and micro level.

 From a technical execution perspective they are fantastic.
 The complexity of the calculations and layout algorithms, of the interactivity demands (such as the re-drawing required to respond to a change of resolution) and the juggling of design decisions around shape, ordering, labelling and colouring represent hugely impressive technical achievements.